chris-kaiser-7/go-rest-template/README.md

 curl -X GET localhost:4000/v1/keys \
 -H "Authorization: Bearer ${TOKEN}"
 ```
-you can also provide pagination data for the query params "page", "page_size", and "sort".
+You can also provide pagination data for the query params "page", "page_size", and "sort".
 Accepted sort values are "id" for id ascending and "-id" for id descending

 ```